SuperEvilMegacorp/vainglory-assets/source/_requests.md

 Important - Currently the server will not allow responses with over 50 primary data objects
 </aside>

+## Time

+* The max search time span between createdAt-start and createdAt-end is 28 days
+* If you don't specify either createdAt-start, or createdAt-end, the default is: current time - 28 days
+* If you specify only createdAt-start, createdAt-end is 28 days after or current time, whichever hits first
+* If you specify only createdAt-end, createdAt-start is 28 days prior

 ## Sorting

 >The example below will return the oldest articles first: